 One story he told had a profound effect on me.
 When he began to recover, he had to put his life back together.
 This meant learning how to walk and talk, resuming his career, and becoming an equal partner in his family life.
 During this long and grueling process, he suddenly found himself living in overwhelming fear and worry that something like this illness could happen to him again.

-His therapist identified this fear as "catastrophic thinking" and told him that it was not an unusual experience following a trauma (for some of you, that trauma could be Hurricane Irene and its aftermath).
+His therapist identified this fear as "catastrophic thinking" and told him that it was not an unusual experience following a trauma of any kind.
 Then she said:

 Of course, any of those things might happen, to you or to me or to anyone, but we can't live our lives in fear of them.
 We all must develop an assumption of safety that allows us to get through the day.
 I have three children, and if I allowed myself to worry constantly that one of them might be hit by a car, or could be kidnapped, I wouldn't be able to function.